 The Regulations also stipulate that Directors obtain prior approval for any transactions with corporations that hold 5% or more of the Company's total shares.
-The Regulations further require that the presence or absence of any such approved transactions must be reported to the Board of Directors on an annual basis.
+The Regulations further require that any such approved transactions be reported to the Board of Directors on an annual basis.